parkerlacey/Movie-Night/README.md

 ## Description

 Movie Night is an application that randomly generates a movie to watch and a recipe for a meal based off the parameters that are given for each.
-This relieves the user of the burden of choice and can spice up their day-to-day life.
+You can also save your favorite recipe and movie to reference later on.
+This relieves the user of the burden of choice and the amount of time it takes to choose a movie and meal while also spicing up their day-to-day life.

 ## User Story